kaylawoodbury/rps_challenge/README.md

 - Finish a tally section, and show percentage won/lost
 - Add animations to simulate game play
 - Add unit tests
+- refactor to utilize components more and to have less on the main app.jsx file

 ## License